TSS-22/P44K5/README.md

 pip install -r requirement.txt py ./P44K5.py
 ```
 Or you can download the latest release available, and simply unzip it in the folder where the program is ot be installed and launch `P44K5.exe`.
+The usage of a third party software to create a virtual MIDI output is still needed at the moment.

 ### Linux/MacOS (beta)